 What is Fiscal Sponsorship?

-In the simplest terms, a fiscal sponsor is a tax-exempt organization that commits to supporting the charitable activities of individuals or groups by extending its tax-exempt status.
-To be considered tax-exempt, an organization must hold a current 501(c)(3) certificate from the IRS.
+In the simplest terms, a fiscal sponsor is a tax-exempt organization that commits to supporting the charitable activities of individuals or groups that support its mission.
+All Fusion Partners are federally tax exempt.

 Fusion is a fiscal sponsor utilizing a cost effective, unique, and holistic model.